PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 ---

 ## Introduction:
-The Kenobi boot2root was a ton of fun because it required multiple pivots to learn enough to leak a key.
-On my first pass i ended up overlooking the NFS shares which really impressed the importance of carefully reviewing the scans.
+The Kenobi boot2root challenge was a ton of fun because it required multiple pivots to learn enough to leak a key.
+On my first pass I overlooked the NFS server which really impressed the importance of carefully reviewing scans.

 ## Environment
-The attack take place on a flat network consisting of my attack host, which is a freshly-booted Kali Linux livecd, and the the target host, a freshly-booted Linux VM that I knew contained 2 flags to capture.
-Nothing else was known about the host prior to the attack.
+The attack take place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the the target host which I knew contained 2 flags to capture.
+Nothing else was known about the host prior to the attack other than that the host was most likely a Linux server.

 ## Attacking Kenobi
-Given that I knew I would be attacking a single target, I exported the host's IP as the environment variable `ATTACKTARGET`.
-I've also simplified a few scans for the single host case by doing things like disabling pings.
+Since I knew I would be attacking a single target, I exported the host's IP to the environment variable `ATTACKTARGET`.
+I've also modified a few scans for the single host case by doing things such as disabling pings.

 ### Host Enumeration
-I started the attack by opening up a new tmux session and starting a few nmap scans to determine the lay of the land, initially starting with a SYN, OS and Service Version scan.
+I began the attack by opening up a new tmux session and starting a few nmap scans to get a feel for the lay of the land.
+I started with a SYN, OS and Service Version scan.

 ```
 root@kali:~# mkdir scans